IntelLabs/networkgym/docs/environments/mx_traffic_management/mx_qos_traffic_steering.md

 See the [NetworkGym GitHub Repo](https://github.com/IntelLabs/networkgym#%EF%B8%8F-configurable-file-format) for more details.

 ## Starting State
 The position of the users is assigned by a uniform random value in a 2D plane with configurable (x, y) boundaries.
-The starting velocity of the users and other parameters can also be configured in the JSON file.
+Every user installs a [random walk mobility model](https://www.nsnam.org/docs/release/3.20/doxygen/classns3_1_1_random_walk2d_mobility_model.html).The mobility parameters can also be configured in the JSON file.

 ## Episode End